Swing Riots: Trials

+Social, economic and political reform

 Eventually, the farmers agreed to raise wages, and the parsons and some landlords reduced the tithes and rents.
 However, many farmers reneged on the agreements, and the unrest increased.

 Many people advocated political reform as the only solution to the unrest, one of them being the radical politician and writer William Cobbett.
 The authorities had received many requests to prosecute him for the speeches that he had made in defence of the rural labourer, but it was for his articles in the Political Register that he was eventually charged with seditious libel.
 He wrote an article, The Rural War, about the Swing Riots.
 He blamed those in society who lived off unearned income at the expense of hard-working agricultural labourers; his solution was parliamentary reform.
 During his trial in July 1831 at the Guildhall, he subpoenaed six members of the cabinet, including the prime minister.
 Cobbett defended himself by going on the attack.
 He tried to ask the government ministers awkward questions supporting his case, but they were disallowed by the Lord Chief Justice.
 However, he was able to discredit the prosecution's case, and at great embarrassment to the government, he was acquitted.

 A major concern was that the Swing Riots could spark a larger revolt.
 That was reinforced by the 29 July 1830 revolution in France, which overthrew Charles X, and the independence of Belgium from the Netherlands later in 1830.
 The support for parliamentary reform was on party lines, with the Tories against reform and the Whigs having proposed changes well before the Swing riots.
 The farm labourers who were involved in the disturbances did not have a vote, but it is probable that the largely landowning classes, who could vote, were influenced by the Swing Riots to support reform.

 Earl Grey, during a House of Lords debate in November 1830, suggested the best way to reduce the violence was to introduce reform of the House of Commons.
 The Tory Prime Minister, the Duke of Wellington, replied that the existing constitution was so perfect that he could not imagine any possible alternative that would be an improvement.
 When that was reported, a mob attacked Wellington's home in London.
 The unrest had been confined to Kent, but during the following two weeks of November, it escalated massively by crossing East and West Sussex into Hampshire, with Swing letters appearing in other nearby counties.

 On 15 November 1830, Wellington's government was defeated by a vote in the House of Commons.
 Two days later, Earl Grey was asked to form a Whig government.
 Grey assigned a cabinet committee to produce a plan for parliamentary reform.
 Lord Melbourne became Home Secretary in the new government.
 He blamed local magistrates for being too lenient, and the government appointed a Special Commission of three judges to try rioters in the counties of Berkshire, Buckinghamshire, Dorset, Wiltshire and Hampshire.